ABD-AZE/ZK_Prover_AVS/Readme.md

 2. AVS emits an event for operators to pick up the request.
 3. A staked operator generates the result and signs it.
 4. The operator submits the signed result back to the AVS.
-5. AVS verifies the operator's registration and stake, then accepts the submission.
+5. AVS verifies the operator's registration and stake,zkproof, then accepts the submission.

 ## Quick Start